scahyono/simple4x/README.md

 1. Open the link above in Chrome on Android.
 2. Tap the **⋮** menu and choose **Add to Home screen**.
 3. Launch Pocket Reign from your home screen for a fullscreen, standalone experience.
-4. The game is locked to **portrait** orientation when installed to keep the playfield consistent.

 ## How to Play
 - **Win Condition:** Control **50%** of the land before your rival does.